History of the Nintendo Entertainment System: 1984–1986: Nintendo VS. System

 The VS. System became a major success in North American arcades.
-Between 10,000 and 20,000 arcade units were sold in 1984, while individual Vs. titles often appeared as top-earners on the US arcade charts, such as VS. Tennis and VS. Baseball in 1984, then Duck Hunt and VS. Hogan's Alley in 1985.
+Between 10,000 and 20,000 arcade units were sold in 1984, and individual Vs. games often appeared as top-earners on the US arcade charts, such as VS. Tennis and VS. Baseball in 1984, then Duck Hunt and VS. Hogan's Alley in 1985.
 By 1985, 50,000 units had been sold, having established Nintendo as an industry leader in the arcades.
 The Vs. System went on to become the highest-grossing arcade machine of 1985 in the United States.
 By the time the NES launched in North America, nearly 100,000 VS. Systems had been sold to American arcades.

 The success of the VS. System gave Nintendo the confidence to release the Famicom in North America as a video game console, which would later be called the Nintendo Entertainment System (NES).
 Nintendo's strong positive reputation in the arcades generated significant interest in the NES.
 It also gave Nintendo the opportunity to test new games as VS. Paks in the arcades, to determine which games to release for the NES launch.
 Nintendo's software strategy was to first release games for the Famicom, then the VS. System, and then for the NES.
 This allowed Nintendo to build a solid launch line-up for the NES.
-Many games made their North American debut on the VS. System before releasing for the NES, which led to many players being "amazed" at the accuracy of the arcade "ports" for the NES, despite most VS. System games originating on the Famicom.
+Many games made their North American debut on the VS. System before releasing for the NES, which led to many players being "amazed" at the accuracy of the arcade "ports" for the NES, though most VS. System games originated on the Famicom.